Riemannian Denoising Model for Molecular Structure Optimization with Chemical Accuracy: Methods

 The GEOM-QM9 dataset is a subset of the GEOM dataset \cite{GEOM} designed to capture the range of accessible 3D conformers for small, neutral molecules with up to nine heavy atoms.
-GEOM-QM9 provides not only individual 3D conformers for each molecule, but also an ensemble of conformations that reflect the accessible molecular configurations.
+GEOM-QM9 provides individual 3D conformers for each molecule and an ensemble of conformations that reflect accessible molecular configurations.
 These conformers were generated with the CREST program \cite{crest}, which leverages semi-empirical tight-binding DFT (GFN2-xTB) \cite{gfn2} to produce reliable and diverse structures efficiently.
-Following previous work \cite{ConfGF, GeoDiff}, we assign 40,000 molecules to the training set and 200 molecules to the test set.
+Following previous works \cite{ConfGF, GeoDiff}, we assigned 40,000 molecules to the training set and 200 molecules to the test set.
 For each training molecule, we selected five representative conformations, resulting in a total of 200,000 conformations used in training.